Stocks to watch: EpiCentre, Hong Leong Asia, Great Eastern, China Star Food

 Katrina Group: Katrina Group, which owns and operates restaurants such as Bali Thai, Streats and So Pho, completed on Monday its purchase of serviced residences provider Straits Organization for S$358,000, marking its entrance into the hospitality segment.

-Pine Capital: Catalised-listed financial services group Pine Capital on Monday entered into an agreement with individual David Sarkis for the proposed acquisition of up to a 51 per cent or 20.6 million share stake in Hong Kong-based asset management firm Silver Tree Hong Kong for a total of HK$2.55 million (S$447,368.43).
+Pine Capital: FINANCIAL services group Pine Capital plans to buy up to a 51 per cent stake in Hong Kong-based asset management firm Silver Tree Hong Kong for HK$2.55 million (S$447,368.43) in shares, according to an announcement on Tuesday before the market opened.